 Seeing those two little pink lines means your life is going to change forever.
 If you’re a mother you very well know bringing a baby in to the world means an endless responsibility, but it also allows you to go on the most wonderful, painful, and emotional journey-pregnancy.

 Sometimes pregnancy hits us as a surprise, and were not mentally, physically, or financially ready.
-But I know theres some out there who dont just “wing it” and really prepare for bringing a baby in to the world.
-I for example, was one who was really taken by surprise.
+But inknpw theres some out there who dont just “wing it” and really prepare for beinging a baby in to the world.
+Believe it or not, I was one who was really taken by surprise.
 The year that I got pregnant, I was bouncing back and forth from different birth control because nothing seemed to be the perfect fit for me.
 I had finally settled on the patch and has been wearing it for about 3 months, thinking that I had found the perfect fit.
 If you don’t know how the patch works, here it is in brief: put it on and change it at the end of very week for three weeks.
 The fourth week you remove it so you can get your period.
 Simple enough right?
 Well…

 November had rolled around, and it just happens to be my birthday month.
 It was also the year I was turning the big 2-1!
 Woo!
 I had been drinking a ton (obviously) and I remembered week four had arrived, so it was time to remove it in order to get my period.
 I had removed my patch and it just never came.
 I didn’t thinking much of it and decided to start the month all over with a fresh set of patches.
 Can you see where this is going?